New York City Police Department Intelligence Bureau

 The New York City Police Department Intelligence Bureau is a division of the New York City Police Department (NYPD) which claims responsibility for the detection and disruption of criminal and terrorist activity through the use of intelligence-led policing.
-There is limited oversight over the Intelligence Bureau, and it conducts work in secrecy without the city council being informed of operations.
+There is limited oversight over the Intelligence Bureau, and it conducts work in secrecy without the City Council being informed of operations.

-The intelligence and counterterrorism bureaus fall under the domain of Intelligence and Counterterrorism Division, which is commanded by Deputy Commissioner John Miller.
+The intelligence and counterterrorism divisions fall under the domain of Intelligence and Counterterrorism Bureau, which is commanded by Deputy Commissioner Rebecca Ulam Weiner.

 Current subdivisions

 Intelligence Operations and Analysis Section (IOAS)

 The IOAS is responsible for both collecting and analyzing data for counter-terrorism purposes.

 Criminal Intelligence Section (CIS)

 Similar to the IOAS, the CIS collects and analyzes data for counter-crime purposes.
 They also conduct the Field Intelligence Officer (FIO) program, where officers conduct intelligence work with narcotics, firearms, and other criminal investigations.

 International Liaison Program (ILP)

 The International Liaison Program places NYPD intelligence officers in existing law enforcement agencies around the globe.
 It was created in 2003 with the intention of counter-terrorism operations and has since found utility in investigating criminal cases that have international elements.
 The program is externally funded by the New York City Police Foundation.
 ILP has received criticism for its lack of government oversight, justification, and proper handling of intelligence.
 Currently, it has officers in 16 cities outside of New York.